mochi-mqtt/server/README.md

 - MQTT v5 compatibility

 #### Performance (messages/second)
 Performance benchmarks were tested using [MQTT-Stresser](https://github.com/inovex/mqtt-stresser) on a  13-inch, Early 2015 Macbook Pro (2.7 GHz Intel Core i5).
 Taking into account bursts of high and low throughput, the median scores are the most useful.
 Higher is better.
+SEND = Publish throughput, RECV = Subscribe throughput.

 > As usual, any performance benchmarks should be taken with a pinch of salt, but are shown to demonstrate typical throughput compared to the other leading MQTT brokers.